 Extending insurance eligibility for February 2021 graduates

-Due to the impact of the COVID-19 pandemic on the economic landscape, 2020 May and September graduates and their dependents who are currently enrolled in the MIT Student Extended Insurance Plan are eligible to extend their coverage on a monthly basis, at the same premium cost, for the remainder of the calendar year.
-If you choose this option, your Student Extended Insurance Plan eligibility would continue until December 31, 2020.
+Due to the impact of the COVID-19 pandemic on the economic landscape, 2021 February graduates and their dependents who are currently enrolled in the MIT Student Extended Insurance Plan are eligible to extend their coverage on a monthly basis, at the same premium cost, until August 31, 2021.